Generic Name: lidocaine injection

-Lidocaine injection may also be used for other purposes not listed in this medication guide.
+Lidocaine injection may also be used for purposes not listed in this medication guide.

-Less serious side effects include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.